 - In a large heavy pot, melt 5 tablespoons butter over medium-high heat.
 Add the onion, potatoes, and carrots.
 Cook, stirring regularly, until the potatoes and carrots are tender, about 10 minutes.
 Add the mushrooms, cooking until mushrooms are heated through.
-Add cognac (if using) and cook down for about 30 seconds.
 Add flour, and cook, stirring, for 1 minute.
 Pour in chicken stock and milk.
 Stir well.
 Bring to a simmer and cook until thick and bubbly, stirring constantly, 2 to 3 minutes.
 Stir in chicken, peas, parsley, and thyme.
-Taste and season well with salt and pepper, if necessary.
-Transfer filling to your baking dish (or dishes) and allow to cool 5 to 10 minutes.
+Taste and season well with additional salt and pepper, if necessary.
+Transfer filling to your baking dishes, filling not quite to the top, so there will be a bit of space between the filling and the topping.
+Let stand to allow to cool 10 -15 minutes before topping.
 Meanwhile, place oven rack in lower third of the oven and preheat oven to 425° F.

 - Prepare your egg wash by combining 1 egg and 1 tsp. water.
 Remove dough from refrigerator and brush surface evenly with egg wash.
-Invert dough and place directly over the casserole, pressing lightly to seal overhanging crust to the side of the dish.
+Measure how bit a piece your will need to cover the top of your baking dishes and cut pieces of puff pastry to that size.
+Invert dough (with egg brushed side down) and place directly over the casserole, pressing lightly to seal overhanging crust to the side of the dish.
 Brush top surface of dough with egg wash.
-With a large round pastry tip or other small round object, cut a small circle in the centre of the pastry, removing the pastry circle.
-This allows the steam to vent.

 - Transfer dishes to a baking sheet lined with foil or parchment (to catch any boil-over!).
-Bake for 10 minutes then cover loosely with aluminum foil to prevent crust from burning, and continue baking for about 25 minutes more, or until filling is bubbling and crust is golden.
+Bake for 10 - 15 minutes (or until crust is nice and golden), then cover loosely with aluminum foil to prevent crust from burning, and continue baking for about 25 minutes more, or until filling is bubbling and crust is golden.
 Serve hot.